spectrum128/vue-core-auth/README.md

 # vue-core-auth
-Example of jwt authorisation on .net core with vue client
+Example of jwt authorisation on .net core api with vue client